grammatical/baselines-emnlp2016/jfleg/README.md

 Results on JFLEG data set
 -------------------------

-This folder contains outputs from our systems described in the paper for [JFLEG data set](https://github.com/keisks/jfleg).
+This folder contains outputs from our untouched systems described in the paper for [JFLEG data set](https://github.com/keisks/jfleg).
 The results are reported in GLEU metric.
-The outputs are produced with SMT systems tuned on M^2 as they have been described in the paper.
+The outputs are produced with SMT systems tuned on M^2 as it has been described in the paper.

 | System | JFLEG dev | JFLEG test |
 | :--- | --- | --- |